 - Your mortgage amortization period must also not exceed 25 years.

 Borrowers who can make a down payment equal to 20% of the amount of their loans usually are not required to obtain mortgage default insurance.
 When this happens, buyers qualify for a conventional mortgage.
 Of course, there are exceptions to this situation.
 If a buyer’s salary fluctuates, insurance may be required.

 A borrower’s premium is determined by their loan-to-value ratio or by the size of their down payment.
 Buyers who make larger down payments can expect to pay less.
-In most cases, payments can range from 0.5% to 3% of the total amount borrowed from the lender.
+In most cases, payments can range from 0.6% to 4.5% of the total amount borrowed from the lender.
 To give a baseline reference, here is a table of the premiums charged by the CMHC.

 Borrowers generally finance their mortgage default insurance with their mortgage lender.
 Mortgage default insurance isn’t like lawyer’s fees, closing costs, or land transfer taxes.
-Buyers don’t have to make a lump sum payment at the time of purchase.
-The insurance premium is added to the value of the mortgage and is paid back through your monthly payments.
+Buyers don’t have to make a lump sum payment at the time of purchase unless they prefer to.
+The insurance premium is usually added to the value of the mortgage and is paid back through your monthly payments.
 As a result, you monthly mortgage payments increase according to the amount that is borrowed.

 Most lenders are limiting lending amounts to less than 80% of the property’s value if the mortgage isn’t insured.
 If a buyer cannot qualify for insurance, then a separate loan must be obtained from a secondary lender to make up the difference.
 This biggest disadvantage with this type of loan is that interest rates will be higher.
 Additionally, amortization will be shorter.
 This leads to larger mortgage payments for buyers.
 Second mortgages are more expensive than first mortgages.
 This is especially true when the amount borrowed is greater than 75% of the property’s market value.